Hemant-khadun/edunexus/README.md

 Features

 Parent Registration: Parents can create an account and add their children.
 Each child receives a unique account, and login details are sent via email.

 Teacher Registration: Teachers can register and upload content for various topics.

 Admin Control: Administrators have full control over the platform, including user management and content moderation.

 Technologies Used

-Laravel: PHP framework for building web applications.
+Laravel 11: PHP framework for building web applications.
 Tailwind CSS: Utility-first CSS framework for styling.
-Livewire: Full-stack framework for Laravel that makes building dynamic interfaces simple.
+Livewire 3: Full-stack framework for Laravel that makes building dynamic interfaces simple.
 MySQL: Database management system.
-SendGrid: Email service for sending notifications.
+Brevo: Email service for sending notifications.
 Getting Started
 Prerequisites
 PHP